bolt-project/bolt/docs/source/overview-related.rst

 .. _Dask: https://github.com/ContinuumIO/dask

-Another related Python projet, Blaze_, is more abstract and more ambitious, aiming to provide a common interface to a wide variety of data structures and backends.
+Blaze_, another related Python project, is more abstract and more ambitious, aiming to provide a common interface to a wide variety of data structures and backends.
 But in practice, we found it very difficult to achieve the ndarray-focused functionality we wanted here, and Spark integration was limited.

 .. _Blaze: https://github.com/ContinuumIO/Blaze